 Cactus plants evolve such that successive generations of plants store larger amounts of water in their wood than did their parents.
 Storing water in the wood with the use of specialized vessels increases the overall storage capacity of a plant and allows it to withstand longer periods of drought that it could without storing water in such a way.

-Uses of Cactus Wood
+Uses for Cactus Wood

-Interesing Facts on Cactus Wood
+Interesting Facts About Cactus Wood

 There's a direct correlation between the types of fiber and size of water conduction and storage vessels found in cactus wood and the growth habit of cactus species.
 The larger the cactus, the longer and wider the water vessels and fibers.
 This means that the largest cactus plants possess the strongest wood and the capacity to store the most amount of water, an obvious evolutionary trait that helps large cacti survive in harsh conditions.